toddway/BuildChecks/README.md

 ## Usage
-To post the status to github or bitbucket, append `-PpostStatus` to your gradle task.
+To postStats the status to github or bitbucket, append `-PpostStatus` to your gradle task.
 For example if you had a gradle task like:

     task ci {
         dependsOn 'app:lintProdRelease'